Saurabhparshar/E-commerce-website/README.md

 ## Techonologies and tools used
 React js, Node js , Express , Mongodb.

- Its a mern stack project.
+ It's a mern stack project.

 ## Demo of the project.